dramicos/sqlalchemy-challenge/README.md

 In this area I got a list of all the stations gathering data and found the most active one.
 Then looking at the most active station's data gathered both the minimum, maximum and average temperatures as well as the last years worth of temperature observations (tobs).
 Lastly I plot a histogram of the observed years worth of temperatures at the most active station.

+### Bonus 1

+Collected the data for the temperatures in June vs. the temperatures in December and tested the data to see if and how much they vary at a given location.

+The results indicate that there is a statistically significant change in temperature between June and December based off of a low p-value.
+This can be trusted since the data is likely normally distributed (and therefore valid in a t-test) based on the normal test results with reasonably high p-values.
+A paired t-test is used since we are looking at the same sample sources in a before and after setting.

+### Bonus 2

+It looks like the best place to go to not get rained on is near Waikiki.
+The times in April also look great for temperature as well with temperatures ranging only by 29 degrees during the whole year and averaging in the comfortable zone around 69 in April.